daniellytoledo/daniellytoledo/README.md

 ## 👩🏻‍💻 Danielly Toledo

 - 👋 Hi!
 You can call me Dani.
 I'm brazilian and I'm currently working and living in Belgium.
-- 😎 I’m interested in Web Developer and Data Analysis.
+- 📚 I' studying Data Analysis and System Analysis and Development.
 - 🧑🏻‍💻 My goal is to find a job where I can work from home or at least, most of the days.
 In Belgium, Netherlands or Portugal.
 ---